mihirp161/MarigoldPhyllotaxis_r/README.md

 Project Discription
 --------------------
-Drawing a marigold with spiral graphing technique.
+Drawing a marigold with spiral technique for my love Fatima Sana Shaikh.

 Langauge
 ---------